The Completion Theorem in twisted equivariant $K$-Theory for proper and discrete actions: Preliminaries on (Twisted) Equivariant K-theory for Proper and Discrete Actions

 \end{proof}

 \begin{definition} Let $X$ be a proper $G$-CW complex and let $\HH$ be a separable Hilbert space.
 The space $\Fred'(\HH)$ consists of pairs $(A,B)$ of bounded operators on $\HH$ such that $AB -1$ and $BA -1$ are compact operators.
 Endow $\Fred'(\HH)$ with the topology induced by the embedding where ${\mathsf{B}}(\HH)$ denotes the bounded operators on $\HH$ with the compact open topology and ${\mathsf{K}}(\HH)$ denotes the compact operators with the norm topology.
+There is a composition operation on $\Fred'(\HH)$ defined as

 \end{definition}

 We denote by $\Hg=\HH\oplus \HH$ a $\IZ_2$-graded, infinite dimensional Hilbert space.

 \begin{definition}